yuwzho/acme-fitness-store/azure-kubernetes-service/docs/08-01-deploy-frontend-application.md

 1. **View the application through Spring Cloud Gateway**

     Open the hostname for your Spring Cloud Gateway, you should see the application.

+## Next Steps

+- Follow [08-02-deploy-application-connect-spring-cloud-component](./08-02-deploy-application-connect-spring-cloud-component.md) to deploy the Acme Payment application and connect it to Spring Cloud components.